Rising Above The Noise In The Age Of Social Media

-I wanted to take a moment to talk about authenticity in the age of social media and rise above the noise that surround us, including critics who hide behind the mask of anonymity.
+I wanted to take a moment to talk about authenticity in the age of social media and rising above the noise that surround us, including critics who hide behind the mask of anonymity.
 In today's post, I'm going to briefly share an experience in the early years of my freelancing career which happened around 4 years ago.

 When I started going to art school, I have come to appreciate learning in a creative environment and look forward to critic days in class.
 Criticisms took on a new definition in the form of meaningful and comprehensive feedback and comments about your work and the work of your fellow peers.
 I saw it as a tool of growth in my craft while learning from others as well.
 As thinkers, innovators and creators, we always have that sense of wanting to know what others think of our work; the approval of society that masks itself in self-gratification, where we seek validation, approval, appreciation, and acknowledgement from others.
 I think that's pretty normal, but knowing the hard line between that and knowing that your self-worth isn't based from the approval of others is important too.